 • The financial challenge of funding proposed new cruise berths.

-The context for the consultation is Dublin Port’s Alexandra Basin Redevelopment (ABR) Project, which is currently under construction.
-The final part of this project will involve building new berths suitable for the largest cruise ships at North Wall Quay Extension, east of the Tom Clarke Bridge.
-Construction is scheduled to start in 2024, meaning the new berths would be available for the cruise season of 2026.
+The context for the consultation was Dublin Port’s Alexandra Basin Redevelopment (ABR) Project.
+The final part of this project involved building new berths suitable for the largest cruise ships at North Wall Quay Extension, east of the Tom Clarke Bridge.
+Construction started in 2024, meaning the new berths would be available for the cruise season of 2026.

 Dublin Port Company (DPC) is developing Dublin Port on the basis of Masterplan 2040.
 This was first published in 2012 and reviewed and updated in 2018.
 The Masterplan envisages the redevelopment of North Wall Quay Extension (NWQE) to provide berths adjacent to the Tom Clark Bridge suitable for the largest of cruise ships.